kevinslin/h7b-dendron-netlify/vault/notes.tutorial.google-sheets-excel.relationship-in-data-model.md

 Generally, the benefits of a single model table outweigh the benefits of multiple model tables.

-When you choose to mimic a snowflake dimension design:
+Consequences when you choose to mimic a snowflake dimension design:

 - Power BI loads more tables, which is less efficient from storage and performance perspectives.
-These tables must include columns to support model relationships, and it can result in a larger model size.
+Because `Columnar Database` will store Dimension Tables with duplicates in an efficient way.
+No need to complicate model with many tables.
+Since these tables must include columns to support model relationships, and it can result in a larger model size.
 - Longer relationship filter propagation chains will need to be traversed, which will likely be less efficient than filters applied to a single table.
+According to tests done by `Marco Russo` and `Alberto Ferrari`, for larger models the extra relationships used in a `Snow Flake Schema` can be less efficient than a `single Dimension table` with `Duplicate Values`
 - The Fields pane presents more model tables to report authors, which can result in a less intuitive experience, especially when snowflake dimension tables contain just one or two columns.
 - It's not possible to create a hierarchy that spans the tables.